-Although not extracurricular, the $6^{th} - 8^{th}$ graders have special privileges and activities that they work for throughout the year.
+Although not extracurricular, the 8th graders have special privileges and activities that they work for throughout the year.
 More information will come home throughout the year through DOJO.
 Parents of eighth graders will be asked to help make the end of the year activities and dance a success.

-8th Grade End of the Year activities
+It is important that as an 8th grade parent you know the voted on requirements for the 8th Grade Class trip.
+Attendance, behavior and academics are all decided on by the class at the beginning of the school year.